adrybakov/rad-tools/docs/source/api/index.rst

 :Release: |version|

-The reference manual details modules and their modules, which may be used for the postprocessing.
+The reference manual describes modules and they objects, which may be used for the postprocessing.
 The main interface to the package may be imported as